Bicycle Across South Carolina

 Live entertainment Friday, Saturday and Sunday night

-Registration does not cover: Bike rentals, alternative lodging, or jerseys.
+Registration does not cover: Bike rentals or alternative lodging

 Change of Plans?
 Registrants have until August 1st, 2019 to cancel and request a full refund.
 After this date.
 No refunds will be given, no exceptions.